An equivalent of Kronecker's Theorem for powers of an Algebraic Number and Structure of Linear Recurrences of fixed length: Introduction

-A question left to investigate by this result is which amount it fails for particular choices of $(\theta_i)$ which are not linearly independent over $\Q$, but have a special form.
-In this paper we will consider the case where the $(\theta_i)$ are powers of an algebraic number $\alpha$, and more in general when the $\theta_i$ statisfy a linear recurrence relation with characteristic polynomial $A(x)$ of degree $d$, and $\theta_1,\theta_2,\dots,\theta_d$ are linearly independent over $\Q$ (this condition is automatically satisfied when $\theta_i = \alpha^{i-1}$, taking the minimial integral polynomial of $\alpha$ as $A(x)$).
+In this paper we investigate the problem of giving an estimate about how much this results fails when the $\theta_i$ have special form.
+In particular, we give an estimate, uniformly in $m$, when the $(\theta_i)$ are powers of an algebraic number $\alpha$, or more generally when they statisfy a general linear recurrence relation with characteristic polynomial $A(x)$ of degree $d$, a condition which is automatically satisfied if $\theta_i=\alpha^{i-1}$ and $A(x)$ is the minimal integral polynomial of $\alpha$.
+We specify that a sequence $\theta_1,\theta_2,\dots$ is a recurrence sequence determined by the polynomial $a_dx^d+\dots+a_1x+a_0$ when $\sum_{i=0}^d\theta_{i+j}a_i=0$ for each $j>1$.

-Before stating our main result, we shall give a definition of $\epsilon$-density and recall the notion of Mahler measure.
+Before stating our main result, we give a definition of $\epsilon$-density and recall the notion of Mahler measure.